monadicsystems/monadicsystems.github.io/post3.md

 Nice!

-## How Okapi Uses Patterns For Type Safe Named Routes
+## How Okapi Uses Patterns For Named Routes

-In Okapi, type safe named routes are implemented using pattern synonyms.
+In Okapi, named routes are implemented using pattern synonyms.
 It works becuase we can use the same "identifier", a bidirectional pattern, to deconstruct and construct various parts of an HTTP request.

 Okapi exports a function called `route`.